Roy de Silva: Career as an actor

 De Silva came to the silver screen through Sujage Rahasa directed by P. Neelakantan, a famous South Indian director who accompanied MGR as well.
 The film was released on 24 December 1964 and received a positive reception from critics.
 His success was achieved through stylish acting, Tamil Indian actor like personality and fluency in Tamil.
 This in turn gave him many opportunities to act under many Tamil directors in his early days.

 In 1972, de Silva's film Sujeewa surpassed the gross earnings of Edath Suraya Adath Suraya, starring the most famous Sri Lankan actor of that time, Gamini Fonseka.

 De Silva's acting career mostly came under directors like Joe Dev Anand, Danny Mariyadasan, M S Anandan, K Venkat, Kingsley Rajapakse, Robin Tampoe, Lenin Morayes, and Cyril P. Abeyratne.

 De Silva had the ability to remember long dialogues.

 As a singer

 Apart from direction and acting, De Silva also performed as a playback singer on a few occasions, such as in the films Tom Pachaya and Minisun Athara Minisek.

 Death and legacy

 On 30 June 2018, De Silva died while being treated for a heart attack at Sri Jayawardenepura General Hospital.
-His remains were buried on 2 July 2018 at Kanatte Cemetery.
+His remains were cremated on 2 July 2018 at Kanatte Cemetery.

 On 1 September 2018, de Silva's autobiography was launched at Tharangani Hall.
 The book is titled Ada Siyawasaka Sadadara Roy.

 On 5 July 2020, de Silva's wife Sumana Amarasinghe organized an alms giving at an old house in Colombo in two year commemoration of his death.